 On April 7, 2021, the State Council promulgated the Amended Implementation Rules for the Private Education Law, which became effective on September 1, 2021, or the Amended Implementation Rules.
-The Amended Implementation Rules provide that a private school providing compulsory education is prohibited from conducting transactions with its related party.
-Relevant government authorities shall enhance the supervision on the agreements entered into between non-profit private schools and its related party and shall review such transaction on an annual basis.
+Under the Amended Implementation Rules, the private schools providing compulsory education are prohibited from being controlled through contractual arrangement and conducting transactions with its related parties.
+As a result, the master exclusive service agreement was further amended and effective from September 1, 2021, to exclude